gamerbross/funkin-extension/README.md

 - Click ``Yes``
 - Select folder you chose when running the `Funkin: Setup Funkin compiler` command
 - Click ``Cancel`` when asked about non-clean haxelib folder.
-## How to use

-#### Making a new project (mode 1)

-> [!CAUTION]
-> This feature is deprecated and likely to be removed in the upcoming update.

-To create a new project, run the `Funkin compiler: Make new project` command in a empty folder.

 ### Additions for launch configuration